github-aux/linguist-unknown/README.md

         - "switch"
         - "let"
 ```
 4. Test it.
-Go to `/path/to/file.foo` or `/path/to/file.bar` and check if is highlighted!
+Go to `https://github.com/your/repository/path/to/file.foo` or `https://github.com/your/repository/path/to/file.bar` and check if is highlighted!
 Simple as that!

+_// Obs.: Make sure you refresh your browser's cached data._

 ### Examples